 Why Use Elastic for Kubernetes Monitoring (Key K8s Features)

-- Kubernetes integration collects events, pod/container resource metrics, and API server health.
+- Kubernetes integration: Collects events, pod/container resource metrics, and API server health.

 - Log-Centric Monitoring: Centralizes Kubernetes logs with deep search and filtering.